cisagov/Malcolm/README.md

 Restarting Logstash may take several minutes, after which log ingestion will be resumed.

-## <a name="Curator"></a>Elasticsearch index curation
+## <a name="IndexManagement"></a>Elasticsearch index management

-Malcolm uses [Elasticsearch Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html) to periodically examine indices representing the log data and perform actions on indices meeting criteria for age or disk usage.
-The environment variables prefixed with `CURATOR_` in the [`docker-compose.yml`](#DockerComposeYml) file determine the criteria for the following actions:

-* [snapshot](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/snapshot.html) (back up) the previous day's Elasticsearch index once daily; by default snapshots are stored locally under the `./elasticsearch-backup/` directory mounted as a volume into the `elasticsearch` container
-* [close](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/close.html) indices [older than a specified age](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_age.html) in order to reduce RAM utilization
-* [delete](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) indices [older than a specified age](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_age.html) in order to reduce disk usage
-* [delete](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) the oldest indices in order to keep the total [database size under a specified threshold](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_space.html)

-This behavior can also be modified by running [`./scripts/install.py --configure`](#ConfigAndTuning).

-Other custom [filters](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filters.html) and [actions](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actions.html) may be defined by the user by manually modifying the `action_file.yml` file used by the `curator` container and ensuring that it is mounted into the container as a volume in the `curator:` section of your `docker-compose.yml` file:
+See [Index State Management](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) in the Open Distro for Elasticsearch documentation on Index State Management [policies](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/policies/), [managed indices](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/managedindices/), [settings](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/settings/) and [APIs](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/api/).

+Elasticsearch index management only deals with disk space consumed by Elasticsearch indices: it does not have anything to do with PCAP file storage.
+The `MANAGE_PCAP_FILES` environment variable in the [`docker-compose.yml`](#DockerComposeYml) file can be used to allow Arkime to prune old PCAP files based on available disk space.

+## <a name="Alerting"></a>Alerting

+See [Alerting](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/) in the Open Distro for Elasticsearch documentation.

+When using an email account to send alerts, you must [authenticate each sender account](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/monitors/#authenticate-sender-account) before you can send an email.
+The [`auth_setup`](#AuthSetup) script can be used to securely store the email account credentials:

 ```
-  curator:
-…
-    volumes:
-      - ./curator/config/action_file.yml:/config/action_file.yml
-…
+./scripts/auth_setup

+Store administrator username/password for local Malcolm access?
+(Y/n): n

+(Re)generate self-signed certificates for HTTPS access (Y/n): n

+(Re)generate self-signed certificates for a remote log forwarder (Y/n): n

+Store username/password for forwarding Logstash events to a secondary, external Elasticsearch instance (y/N): n

+Store username/password for email alert sender account (y/N): y

+Open Distro alerting destination name: destination_alpha

+Email account username: analyst@example.org
+analyst@example.org password:
+analyst@example.org password (again):
+Email alert sender account variables stored: opendistro.alerting.destination.email.destination_alpha.password, opendistro.alerting.destination.email.destination_alpha.username
 ```

-The settings governing index curation can affect Malcolm's performance in both log ingestion and queries, and there are caveats that should be taken into consideration when configuring this feature.
-Please read the Elasticsearch documentation linked in this section with regards to index curation.

-Index curation only deals with disk space consumed by Elasticsearch indices: it does not have anything to do with PCAP file storage.
-The `MANAGE_PCAP_FILES` environment variable in the [`docker-compose.yml`](#DockerComposeYml) file can be used to allow Arkime to prune old PCAP files based on available disk space.
+This action should only be performed while Malcolm is [stopped](#StopAndRestart): otherwise the credentials will not be stored correctly.

 ## <a name="OtherBeats"></a>Using Beats to forward host logs to Malcolm